Tundra swan: Reproduction

 The tundra swans mate in the late spring, usually after they have returned to the nesting grounds; as usual for swans, they pair monogamously until one partner dies.
 Should one partner die long before the other, the surviving bird often will not mate again for some years, or even for its entire life.
 The nesting season starts at the end of May.
 The pair build the large mound-shaped nest from plant material at an elevated site near open water, and defend a large territory around it.
-The pen (female) lays and incubates a clutch of 2–7 (usually 3–5) eggs, watching for danger while sitting on the nest.
+The pen (female) lays and incubates a clutch of 2–7 (usually 3–5) eggs.
+The eggs are measure 9–11.6 cm (3.5–4.6 in) in length and 5.9–7.4 cm (2.3–2.9 in) in width.
 The cob (male) keeps a steady lookout for potential predators heading towards his mate and offspring.
 When either of them spots a threat, they give a warning sound to let their partner know that danger is approaching.
 Sometimes the cob will use his wings to run faster and appear larger in order to scare away a predator.

 The time from laying to hatching is 29–30 days for Bewick's swan and 30–32 days for the whistling swan.
 Since they nest in cold regions, tundra swan cygnets grow faster than those of swans breeding in warmer climates; those of the whistling swan take about 60–75 days to fledge—twice as fast as those of the mute swan for example—while those of Bewick's swan, about which little breeding data is known, may fledge a record 40–45 days after hatching already.
 The fledglings stay with their parents for the first winter migration.
 The family is sometimes even joined by their offspring from previous breeding seasons while on the wintering grounds; Tundra swans do not reach sexual maturity until 3 or 4 years of age.